NuBrakes Blog Brake Pad Replacement: 8 Step Process to Change Your Brake Pads Image

 Note: make sure to check the old pads for uneven wear patterns.
 This could be an indication that the pads are sicked due to a worn pad or caliper hardware, lack of lubricant, or a sticking caliper piston.

-• Replace the retaining clips
+Replace the retaining clips

 The retaining clips allow the pads to slide back and forth easily.
 Pull out the old clips and replace them with the new ones, making sure to place them in the appropriate direction.
 Also check the bolts, guides, and rubber boots for any signs of wear or damage.

-• Retract the piston
+Retract the caliper piston

 For fitting new pads, you have to retract the caliper piston back into its housing.
 This can be done by fitting a woodblock and a 'C clamp over the piston.
 The piston moves back and displaces the brake fluid back into the master cylinder reservoir.